 Table 7.5 gives an overview of specimens manufactured using SCER1 resin.
 Layups CP1 and CP2 are of cross-ply type and differ only in their relative orientation to the tangential direction of the specimens' curved area.
-Layup CP1 is also manufactured using unidirectional UD200 fabric, made of the same PX35 fiber but with a different areal weight of $200 \text{ g m}^{-2}$ .
+Layup CP1 is also manufactured using unidirectional UD200 fabric, made of the same PX35 fiber but with a different areal weight of 200 g m-2.
 Hence, the number of plies also differs in order to keep the resulting fiber volume fraction in a similar range.
 Quasi-isotropic layup QI1 also is manufactured using both biaxial and unidirectional textiles.
-However, in this case, the unidirectional fabric exhibits an areal weight of $150 \text{ g m}^{-2}$ and, thus, each unidirectional layer of the biaxial and unidirectional fabric is of similar weight and thickness.
+However, in this case, the unidirectional fabric exhibits

+Figure 7.15: Experimentally measured and numerically predicted surface deviation of a AS2 specimen an areal weight of $150\,\mathrm{g\,m^{-2}}$ and, thus, each unidirectional layer of the biaxial and unidirectional fabric is of similar weight and thickness.
 Hence, the only difference should be due to sewing pattern and threads.
 The unidirectional plies enable much more freedom with respect to stacking sequence.
 This is used to investigate the impact of accumulating 0° or 90° plies at the outside of the laminate, represented by series' QI2-UD and QI3-UD.
-It would have been consequent to use UD150 fabric also for CP1-UD specimens since that way, each unidirectional layer would be of same weight and thickness, similar to
+It would have been consequent to use UD150 fabric also for CP1-UD specimens since that way, each unidirectional layer would be of same weight and thickness, similar to QI1-BX and QI1-UD.
+However, the fabric and layup in this case was prescribed by the project for which they have been investigated.